grimmelm/ctech404/ctech402/module_5/M5_Codio_Defining-Functions/exercise_specs.md

 3. 46 # absolute value = 46 <br>
 4. 5*2-17 # absolute value = 7 <br>

+ 2.
+ Write a function that multiples two numbers. <br>
+ The function has two arguments.
+Both arguments must be an integer or floating point number. <br>
+ The body of the function will multiply both arguments and return the result. <br>
+ Call your functions with any two numerical values of your choosing to test out your function. <br>
+ Use the same method as demonstrated above to print the returned value of your function.

 ## Any Unique Requirements or Notes?